New to Canada / International Students

 Please email [email protected] for any questions/assistance.

-Who should come to the Welcome Centre:
+Who should contact the Welcome Centre:

 - Elementary (Grades JK-8) or secondary (Grades 9-12) students new to Canada and English is not their first language